garrigue/lablgtk/README.dune.md

 The preferred workflow to release a new set of OPAM packages is to use `dune-release`.

+### Format of the CHANGES.md file

+`dune-release` will take each top-level markdown item as the changelog for the current version, thus be aware of not introducing `#` markers.

+### Detailed notes

 The first (and most important) step is to tag the release and push it to the main repository.